 - Step 1: Principal Evaluation Planning Meeting.
 The principal and superintendent review past performance and district or school plans prior to the beginning of the school year, and the principal completes a self-reflection by using the Five Essential Practices of School Leadership framework.
-The principal and superintendent finalize the Principal Portfolio using the Principal Portfolio Planning Form and finalize a PPGP by using the PPGP form.
+The principal and superintendent finalize the Principal Portfolio using the Principal Portfolio Planning Form and finalize a PGP by using the PGP form.
 The supervisor explains the evaluation process to the principal and sets an evaluation calendar for the entire academic year.
 If it is possible, observation meetings can be scheduled at this time. - Step 2: Evidence gathering.
-The VIDE Division of Human Resources administers the first VAL-ED survey in November of each year and garners a 70 percent or greater response rate from teachers and instructional staff.
+For the 2015-16 school year, the VIDE Division of Human Resources administers the first VAL-ED survey in November of each year and garners a 70 percent or greater response rate from teachers and instructional staff.
 The superintendent formally observes principals' performance once during the first semester of the school year.
-The principal begins collecting artifacts for the portfolio, including evidence of PPGP completion. - Step 3: Mid-Year Check-In.
-The superintendent convenes a midyear check-in meeting with the principal to share VAL-ED and observation results.
-The principal and superintendent discuss progress on the PPGP and portfolio, and make adjustments as needed. - Step 4: Evidence gathering.
-The VIDE Division of Human Resources administers the second VAL-ED survey in April of each year and garners a 70 percent or greater response rate from teachers and instructional staff.
+The principal begins collecting artifacts for the portfolio, including evidence of PGP completion. - Step 3: Mid-Year Check-In.
+The superintendent convenes a midyear check-in meeting with the principal to share observation and VAL-ED (for the 2015-16 school year) results.
+The principal and superintendent discuss progress on the PGP and portfolio, and make adjustments as needed. - Step 4: Evidence gathering.
+For the 2015-16 school year, the VIDE Division of Human Resources administers the second VAL-ED survey in April of each year and garners a 70 percent or greater response rate from teachers and instructional staff.
 The superintendent formally observes principals' performance once during the second semester of the school year.
-The principal finalizes and submits the portfolio, including evidence of PPGP completion, for review.
+The principal finalizes and submits the portfolio, including evidence of PGP completion, for review.

 - Step 5: Principal Portfolio Review.
 The principal and superintendent meet to review the Principal Portfolio at the Portfolio Review Meeting, which occurs during the fourth quarter of the school year.
 The meeting is an opportunity for the principal to share and answer questions to ensure the superintendent understands the artifacts and the relationship to his or her school leadership practices.
 Artifacts and explanations should provide clear evidence of behaviors described in the elements of one or more indicators of the Five Essential Practices of School Leadership Framework. - Step 6: Principal Summative Evaluation Meeting.
 The superintendent reviews and scores all evidence in preparation for each principal's summative meeting.
 All summative ratings and other forms are submitted through TalentEd and available to the principal a minimum of three business days prior to the summative meeting.
-The principal and superintendent then meet for approximately one hour to discuss ratings and begin planning the PPGP for the following school year.
+The principal and superintendent then meet for approximately one hour to discuss ratings and begin planning the PGP for the following school year.
 The evaluation cycle then begins again.